She’s a 56-year-old former figure skater. Now she’s coaching kids and Capitals.

 “Now you are at this age, in your 30s, you are not going to get bigger, stronger,” Eller said.
 “But there are still little details to work on to improve your longevity and efficiency or maybe a little bit of speed, too, just by changing technicalities or posture.”

 Marco grew up as a competitive figure skater in Northern Virginia.
 She moved back home at 27, after her career ambitions as a TV reporter didn’t work out.
-She started bartending and decided to teach skate lessons in Fairfax.
+She started bartending and decided to teach skating lessons in Fairfax City.

 She started out just teaching figure skaters but quickly moved to hockey players.
-She liked teaching the skating intricacies needed in hockey and felt like all her skills from competitive figure skating and her time as a competitive water skier in college had come together.
+She liked teaching the skating intricacies needed in hockey and felt like all of her skills from competitive figure skating and her time as a competitive water skier in college had come together.

-She continued to teach long after she was married and gave birth to her first daughter, but in the back of her mind, she remained hopeful she could go one day go back to TV.
+She continued to teach long after she was married and gave birth to her first daughter, but in the back of her mind, she remained hopeful she could one day go back to TV.
 Teaching was just a way to get by.

 But everything changed when the Capitals called her in 1999 and asked her to run youth camps.
 From that point on, she solely focused on hockey lessons.

 She founded Cold Rush Hockey several years later.
-Marco said she still hopes to become a full-time NHL skating coach, but for now, her career is still very satisfying.
+Marco said she still hopes to become a full-time NHL skating coach, but for now her career is still satisfying.

 “I think she has immense passion,” Snively said.
-“It could be 6 a.m. in the morning and she has the most energy on the ice sometimes.
+“It could be 6 a.m. in the morning, and she has the most energy on the ice sometimes.
 She isn’t afraid to push you.
 It doesn’t matter who you are.”